dboreham/docs.laconic.com/content/docs/tutorials/quick-start.md

 ## Stack Orchestrator

 The `laconic-so` CLI tool makes it easy to experiment with various components of the stack.
 It allows you to quickly and seamlessly experiment with watchers.
-Because it uses docker/docker-compose, several commands in this tutorial will leverage the ability to execute commands directely in the containers.
+Because it uses docker/docker-compose, several commands in this tutorial will leverage the ability to execute commands directly in the containers.
 This, for example, means that `yarn` doesn't need to be installed on your local machine.

 ## Setup